 In this article:

-The Advertiser can track the data in two possible ways: on the client-side (Cookie-Based Conversion Tracking) and the server-side (Postback Conversion Tracking).
+The Advertiser can track the data in two possible ways: on the client-side (Cookie-Based Conversion Tracking) and on the server side (Postback Conversion Tracking).
 In the first case, the tracking data is received from the user’s browser or mobile app, and in the second case — from the remote server.

 Let’s see the features of both methods.